- Things to Do

-This post covers things to do in New York City in July, including a top 10 list, as well as family-friendly activities, things to do at night and free events.
+This post covers things to do in New York City in July, including a Top 10 list, as well as family-friendly activities, things to do at night and free events, updated for 2018.
 Check out our master post on things to do in NYC for year-round ideas.

 This is our list of the ten best events/attractions in New York City in July.
 We will make sure to mention if any of these activities are either free, family-friendly or perfect after dark.
 For more ideas, check our other sections.